devopsventures/pm-demo-terraform/README.md

 * Injecting a GCS backend into Terraform (using Terragrunt), providing the credentials at run time
 * Providing a split between Terraform `plan` and `apply` for some validation approval activities

+This repository is somewhat hard coded to the GCP service that it was built around and will only run there in its current form.
+The workflows are present from various runs/invocations and you are free to delve into these to see the outputs from these runs.

+__The secrets associated with the repository have been populated with dummy data, so no further invocations are currently possible.__

 ## Requirements